Karl van Beethoven: Custody battle

 Johanna brought suit against Ludwig three times in September and October 1818; each time, her petitions were rejected.
-Coincidently, it was reported in December 1818, that Karl had been abusive to one of his uncle's servants and had stolen money.
+Coincidentally, it was reported in December 1818, that Karl had been abusive to one of his uncle's servants and had stolen money.
 Despite the teenager's unruly behavior, his uncle retained a faithful and affectionate care for him.
 In a letter dated 17 May 1825, he prefaced the letter to Karl with: "My son ..." and signed it with: "Your good and faithful father."
 This did not deter Karl's objection to the custody battle and its rules.
 During one of Karl's attempted escapes from his uncle, Johanna took Ludwig back to court in an attempt to show his lack of regard for her son's wellbeing.
 The Landrechete summoned Johanna, Ludwig, and Karl to a hearing on 11 December 1818.
 When asked who he wished to live with, Karl revealed that his uncle treated him well and if an interpreter could be provided, he would choose to reside with his uncle.

 Due to an error on Ludwig's part, the case was moved to the Vienna Magistrat and a hearing was held on 11 January 1819.
 During this time, Karl stayed with his mother.
 While the Magistrat considered its ruling, Ludwig considered smuggling Karl out of the country; and even solicited the aid of Archduke Rudolf of Austria.
 In addition, he approached the magisterial councillor, Matthias von Tuscher to accept co-guardianship of Karl.
 The court recognized the co–guardianship; however, when von Tuscher recommended that Karl be sent away, Ludwig broke off the friendship and regained sole guardianship.
 On account of this, the Magistrat ruled against Ludwig, stating that Karl had been "subject to the whims of [his uncle] and have been tossed back and forth like a ball from one educational institution to another."
 It decreed on 17 September 1819 that Johanna be awarded custody of Karl with a co–guardian.